 Bringing Entrepreneurship to High Schools

-Check out Social Innovation Sprint, in collaboration with the Jacobs School of Engineering on October 14th & 21st, open to undergraduate and high school students!
+Check out Social Innovation Sprint, in collaboration with the Jacobs School of Engineering on January 20th and 27th, open to graduate, undergraduate and high school students!

 Our brand new Launchpad Center, co-sponsored by the Rady School of Management's Center for Executive Development and the California Institute for Innovation and Development, aims to introduce high school students to entrepreneurial thinking by utilizing the resources of the Rady School of Management and UC San Diego.
 We endeavor for this initiative to benefit our community and ideally increase social mobility.

 Two schools are already working with us to provide them with Innovation and Entrepreneurship programs.
 Here is what they will be doing: